- Trends & Shopping

 - Regular Columns

-I almost titled this post, DIY No-Sew Dog Bed, but after a friend of mine shared this hilarious video the other day of cats stealing dog beds, I realized I had a much wider audience.
+The title of this post may be DIY No Sew Dog Bed, but after a friend of mine shared this hilarious video the other day of cats stealing dog beds, I realized I had a much wider audience.
 Thieving cats and bedless dogs, rejoice!

 Really though, I know I get excited about our DIY projects, but this one has to be one of my ultimate favorites.
 I’m so in love with this easy to make pet bed that I made one for our living room, a second one that is long and skinny to fit across the backseat of our car, and I’m currently hunting down fabric for the third to go in our office.
 What is great about this DIY is it’s practical, you don’t have to know how to sew, it’s inexpensive to make, and it’s completely customizable.
 You can really create any size you want and pick the fabric, which I love.
 I made one of the beds reversible by using different fabrics for both the top and bottom.
 You can get so creative with the colors and patterns, it has seriously turned into my new favorite hobby.